tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/goodmanbacon.md

 The implication of these forbidden comparisons is that our supposedly causal TWFE estimates are partly composed of non-causal, biased coefficients, which actually compare treatment to treatment, as opposed to treatment to control.

-2. Negative weights: each comparison is assigned a weight which is proportional to group size (the number of observations within the group) and variation in treatment exposure.
+2. **Negative weights**: each comparison is assigned a weight which is proportional to group size (the number of observations within the group) and variation in treatment exposure.
 The larger the group size and the smaller the variation in treatment exposure, the higher the attached weight.
 All weights sum to one, but they can also be negative – sometimes, the comparisons at the tails of the time period distribution (in very early or very late periods) can carry negative weights, as treatment variation is typically smaller there (as most groups are not yet treated in early stages or already treated in late stages).

 {{<katex>}}
 {{</katex>}}